 Asylum seekers without adequate resources are entitled to free medical care in public medical institutions, covering at a minimum emergency health care and essential treatment of illnesses and serious mental disorders.
-Welfare beneficiaries and residents in the reception centre are indicated as eligible for free medical care and, in that respect, they have access to free health care.
+Welfare beneficiaries and residents in the reception centre are indicated as eligible for free medical care and, in that respect, have access to free health care.
 The level of resources needed to receive free medical care in the case of asylum seekers who do not receive welfare assistance is not specified.

-Until recently, free access to health care was granted upon the presentation of a “Type A” Hospital Card, issued by the Ministry of Health.
+Up until November 2020, free access to health care was granted upon the presentation of a “Type A” Hospital Card, issued by the Ministry of Health.
 This document was provided to all residents of the Kofinou Reception Centre, while for persons residing in the community, a welfare dependency report indicating the lack of resources was required by the Ministry of Health.
 The fact that many asylum seekers were not receiving welfare assistance created difficulties in securing free access.
-Still, the majority of asylum seekers were able to receive a hospital card which grants them access to public health institutions (with some charges), and which applied to nationals from 2013 and since the introduction of GESY.
-More specifically, applicants are required to pay €3-6 in order to visit a doctor and an additional €0.50 for each medicine/test prescribed, with a maximum charge of €10.
-Emergency care remains free for holders of medical cards, otherwise it costs €10.
-The transition to the new system created vast confusion among medical and hospital staff regarding asylum seekers’ rights to health care.
-In various instances across Cyprus, and as it was reported to the Cyprus Refugee Council and other NGOs, persons were denied access to treatment in the hospital and were asked to register with GESY instead.
+Still, the majority of asylum seekers were able to receive the hospital card granting them access to public health institutions.

+The transition to the new health system impacted access of asylum seekers to health services as, until 18 December 2019, when a relevant decision by the Council of Ministers was issued, there were no official decisions on the exact procedures regarding asylum seekers’ access to health services.
+The transition created vast confusion among medical and hospital staff regarding asylum seekers’ rights to health care.
+In various instances across Cyprus, and as it was reported to CyRC and other NGOs, persons were denied access to treatment in the hospital and were asked to register with GESY instead.
 Scheduled appointments with doctors who, in the meantime, had joined GESY were cancelled and access to particular medicine was also restricted.
-During 2020, the situation was somewhat improved; however, up to today, due to the vast majority of public health services including medicine prescriptions being delivered under GESY, asylum seekers enjoy a bare minimum of health services and often need to pay for medicines not offered through the hospitals.
+During 2020, the situation somewhat improved; however, up until today, due to the vast majority of public health services, including medicine prescriptions, being delivered under GESY, asylum seekers enjoy a bare minimum of health services and often need to pay for medicines not offered through the hospitals.
 Access to medication remains particularly problematic.

 The transition to the new health system is particularly relevant in view of the measures tackling COVID-19.
 According to such measures, the public is expected to consult personal GPs before visiting the hospitals.
 As asylum seekers are not covered by GESY, they do not have access to personal GPs, which has created a serious shortcoming in accessing appropriate health care services.
 In addition, language barriers also prohibited asylum seekers from receiving health related information about COVID-19 through the hotline which was set-up for this purpose (1420).
-NGOs, UNHCR, and volunteers in the community tried to address this gap and facilitate access to information for asylum seekers in respect of COVID-19 by translating and disseminating important COVID-19 related announcements in the most widely used refugee languages and by providing advice and guidance.
+NGOs, UNHCR, and volunteers in the community tried to address this gap and facilitate access to information for asylum seekers by translating and disseminating important COVID-19 related announcements in the most widely used refugee languages and by providing advice and guidance.

 Asylum seekers who need to receive essential treatment which is not available in the RoC are not included in the relevant scheme introduced by the Ministry of Health transposing the Directive on patients’ rights in cross-border healthcare.
 In practice, however, the Ministry has covered the costs, upon approval of the Minister of Health, for several cases of child asylum seekers to receive medical treatment outside the country.